domalab/homebridge-philips-air-purifier/README.md

    - Ensure your device has a stable network connection
    - Consider setting up a static IP for your device
    - Check your network firewall settings
+   - Look for connection logs in Homebridge

+4. **Unknown Model**
+   - If your device is reported as "Unknown", please submit an issue with the logs
+   - The plugin will still attempt to work with basic functionality

 ## Development